-Enemy minions are not attacking turrets.
-Tough enemy towers do attack them so you can push an enemy tower even if you have no allied minions around.
-Just place a turret in its range and you will have some moments to attack a tower while it focuses your Turret.
-Note that a Turret itself will not attack an enemy tower but may cause it to aggro at Iggy if attacked an enemy hero.
+Enemy minions are not attacking turrets [to be confirmed].
+Tough enemy towers do attack them unless there is a hero in range.
+In other words Iggy can’t prolong his presence in an enemy tower’s range by placing a Turret.
+Note that a Turret will not attack an enemy tower but may cause it to aggro at Iggy if attacked an enemy hero.

 If both Iggy and a Turret are within an enemy tower’s range and an enemy Hero is damaged by a Turret then Iggy will get aggro.
 Not that Turret.

 Turret is invisible inside a Shadow Pools so it’s a good place to set up traps.
 Just note their limited life-time.

 During laning phase place turrets in such a way to maximize the number of minions in the arc of Turret’s fire.
 If there are no allied minions place a turret right on the path of an enemy wave.
 This way it will be hitting 3-4 minions simultaneously.